 By Susan Harmon

 Story time fun continues!
-Book Babies, a story time for children ages 0-36 months meets every Monday at 10:30 until December 16.
-Preschool story meets on Thursdays at 10:30 a.m. and 3:30 p.m. with a story and crafts!
+Book Babies, a story time (0-36 months) meets every Monday at 10:30 a.m.
+Preschool Story Time (ages 3-5) is on Thursdays at 10:30 a.m.
+Check the children’s web page for updates or schedule changes.

-Stay up-to-date on library happenings and services by visiting our website, www.kingston-library.org, Facebook, or call 603-642-3521.
+Stay up-to-date on library happenings and services by visiting our website, www.kingston-library.org or check us out on Facebook!
 We are also on Twitter at Kingston Library @imaginemoreKCL.
+Need to speak to us?
+Call 642-3521.